Tristor/securemail.tristor.ro/server.md

 ##### DNS Caching Configuration

-chrony's default configuration is correct and it is useful in keeping time correct which is important for many things, among those is DNS caching.
+Attention: chrony's default configuration is correct and it is useful in keeping time correct which is important for many things, among those is DNS caching.
 There is no need to adjust it's configuration, but you should be aware that VMs (such as cloud servers) tend to be very bad at keeping accurate time and drift heavily under load.
 So chrony is non-optional for a working configuration.

 The default BIND configuration has it acting as a caching nameserver already.
 So the only action required is configuring it's upstream nameservers.